frederic-perez/AmE-dictionary/data/idioms.md

 __the Nikon choir__ The paparazzi or a large group of photojournalists, especially when actively engaged in photographing someone or something of great interest.
 (Refers to the Nikon brand of camera.) _As soon as the starlet walked out onto the red carpet, the Nikon choir swelled to a nearly deafening volume._
 __the nitty-gritty__ :four::hammer:
 __the nosebleeds__ A seating area very high up in a stadium or theater, as for a sporting event, musical performance, play, etc., which typically costs less money but has a restricted view.
 “Nosebleed” refers jocularly to the effects of extremely high altitudes on the body, which can often cause nasal hemorrhaging, among other symptoms. _I wish you wouldn’t be so stingy when you’re buying tickets.
 I’m sick of watching football games up in the nosebleeds!_
+__the nuts and bolts__ The most basic, fundamental, or essential aspects of something.
 __the old days__
 __the old gray mare ain’t what she used to be__
 __the other side__ Existence after death; the world of the afterlife. _I miss my wife terribly, but I keep the faith that I will see her on the other side some day._